ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - Decrepify cast by monsters now properly reduces speed, attack rate AND cast rate (casters beware in Chaos Sanctuary)
 - Nerfed Confuse amplify damage synergy to only provide Amp damage if Amplify Damage is 20 base skill points
 - changed Conversion skill to "Sacred Swordsmanship" that provides passive Parrying (Strafe + Dodge with no animation), increased attack rating, and synergises with Charge and Sanctuary Aura for two-handed swords ONLY, also colors the two-handed sword golden in its duration
+- reduced max life of all Golems, especially Clay Golem

 ### Adds the following: